 Ecommerce is a goliath industry.
-So it is no wonder that people are always asking about the future of ecommerce.
+So it’s no wonder people are always asking about the future of ecommerce.

-Global ecommerce sales amounted to nearly 3.5 trillion dollars worldwide in 2019, proving ecommerce is an increasingly lucrative option for businesses.
+Global ecommerce sales are expected to reach $5.7 trillion worldwide in 2022, proving ecommerce is an increasingly lucrative option for businesses.

 That’s huge, and the good news is that it certainly isn’t a new trend.

-It’s also an industry that is ever changing.
-Trends are constantly shifting in an attempt to shape the way that people in every corner of the globe purchase products.
+Ecommerce is also an industry that’s ever-changing.
+Trends are constantly shifting in an attempt to shape the way people in every corner of the globe purchase products.

-A lot of big things are expected to change in ecommerce over the coming years.
+A lot of big things are expected to change in the ecommerce market over the coming years.
 We’re here to help you understand what the future of ecommerce will look like.

-We’re going to break down some of the top trends for ecommerce in 2020, discuss what we believe the most impactful changes will be over the next few years, then dissect why those changes might have come about.
+We’re going to break down some of the top trends in ecommerce for 2023, discuss what we believe the most impactful changes will be over the next few years, and dissect why those changes might come about.

 There’s a lot to cover, so let’s dive in.

-We cannot talk about the future of ecommerce without mentioning the ever-growing physical vs online debate.
+We can’t talk about the future of ecommerce without mentioning the ever-growing physical versus online debate.